-So hang on, why is Mary, Mother of God a virgin, again?
+So hang on, why is Mary, Mother of Jesus, described as a virgin, again?
+This is clearly insane; human reproduction simply doesn’t work that way.
+The explanation, in this case, is summarised in one word: patriarchy.
 As is so often the case for women in a patriarchal society, the access to power, however limited, comes at a price: You have to style yourself in a way that suits the system.
-Sex in a patriarchal system is all about the manifestation of male power, and therefore degrades women.
-The mother of a god can obviously never be degraded; she must be pure and holy.
-Mothers having sex – ick!
-This means that, if you happen to be the mother of Jesus, you have to present the conception of your child as a miraculous, immaculate one.
+Sex in a patriarchal, homosocial system is all about the manifestation of male power, and therefore degrades women.
+The mother of a god – the ultimate man – can obviously never be degraded; she must be pure and holy.
+(As the wealth of “your mother”-type insults and jokes in various cultures illustrates, the sexuality of mothers is a sensitive subject.)
+This means that, for the mother of God, the conception has to be described as a miraculous, immaculate one.
 As my own mother, who is well versed in the Classics, likes to point out, the concept of the Virgin birth is by no means original to the Christian tradition, but has been around since forever.
 Somehow, that doesn’t make me less depressed about the state of humanity.

-The inability of the patriarchy to admit that a person presented as a deity was conceived the old-fashioned, tried-and-tested way has led to centuries of labour being invested in inventing an increasingly embellished story of divine insemination.
+The inability of the patriarchy to admit that a person presented as a deity was conceived the old-fashioned, tried-and-tested way has led to centuries of labour being invested in inventing an increasingly embellished and frankly ludicrous story of divine insemination.
 And it’s not only poor Mary who has been subjected to this process of invention.
-Mary’s mother Anne also had to be included in the wild fabulation.
+Mary’s mother Anne also had to be included in this wild fabulation.
 Anne isn’t mentioned in the canonical scriptures, but the apopcryphal gospels are crawling with stories of immaculate conceptions, sometimes going back three generations.
 Man-hour upon man-hour spent sitting around inventing a story.
-Just to make the Virgin Mary palatable to the praying, paying public.
+Just to make the Virgin Mary palatable to the patriarchy.

 Quite possibly, depictions of Anne as teacher not only symbolise the teaching of religion, but could reflect a real tradition of mothers teaching their children, including daughters, to read.
 As Clanchy points out, however, the purpose of teaching girl children to read was less likely to be their intellectual development for its own sake, than to prepare them for their duties as mothers and bearers of (patriarchal) tradition.
 A rood screen from Thetford priory, now in the Musée de Cluny, shows Mary reading the text “Audi filia et vide et inclina aurem tuam quia concupuit rex speciam tuam” (Hearken, O daughter, and see and incline thine ear, for the king has desired thy beauty), which provides a rather depressing illustration of the use of girls and women as links, through marriage, in the forging of bonds between men.